 I think that’s one reason why many accountants limp along with substandard websites for years on end – because they get used to it and don’t notice it slowly slipping into looking and feeling dated, or failing to keep up with user expectations in terms of functionality.

 One specific aspect of website design where before and after really hits home is when we redesign or refresh client logos.

-Sometimes, an accounting firm’s existing logo just doesn’t match the quality of the website we’re building.
+Sometimes, an accountant’s logo design just doesn’t match the quality of the website we’re building.
 That’s when we might suggest a redesign and often the client asks us to handle that as part of the wider project.

-Now, the thing is, I don’t believe, as a point of principle, that you can ‘knock out’ a logo.
+Now, the thing is, I don’t believe, as a point of principle, that you can ‘knock out’ an accountancy logo.
 Logos are important – they carry a lot of the weight of your brand identity and will be seen everywhere for years to come.

 The best logos have a lot of depth and convey a complex message full of meaning, while at the same time looking clean and simple.